mariojuli/azonoAudio/README.md

 For recommendations or critics you are welcomed to contact under: azono.Audio@outlook.com

-azonoAudio was tested on Windows 10 (64 bit) machines only. \newline !! azonoAudio is free to use.
+azonoAudio was tested on Windows 10 (64 bit) machines only.

+!! azonoAudio is free to use.
 No warranty is provided, you use it on your own risk. !!